se4ai2324-uniba/DetectionOfOnlineSexism/references/dvc_mlflow_doc/README.md

    ```

 ## Integrating with DagsHub
+DagsHub provides a platform for sharing experiments, data, and progress with team members, enhancing collaboration and transparency in the project.
+Indeed its goal consists in reducing the friction by integrating all solutions in only one platform and avoid the constant switching between them

+Builds on top of:
+* Git: to track source code
+* DVC: to track data
+* MLflow: to track experiments

-DagsHub seamlessly integrates with DVC and MLflow, offering a platform for hosting and visualizing DVC-tracked datasets and MLflow experiments.
-Create a DagsHub repository to push and share your DVC and MLflow configurations and results.
+So, we create a DagsHub repository to push and share your DVC and MLflow configurations and results.
 [DagsHub Repository](https://dagshub.com/se4ai2324-uniba/DetectionOfOnlineSexism)

 1. **Set Up a DagsHub Repository**:
 Create a repository on DagsHub and link it with your project.